 The single most important discipline in my life for taking control over circumstances that I can control has been implementing Covey’s suggestions for time management, spelled out in most detail in his book, “First Things First.”
 Covey’s approach begins with the realization that everyone has a limited number of roles or domains in life.
 For example, I am a “Christian;” I need to manage my health; I am a husband; I am a dad; I am a Professor; I am a friend; and, I need to manage my financial resources.
 Covey suggests that individuals identify long-term goals in each of these roles / domains.
 Furthermore, in order to promote continual renewal and overcome the tendency to become overly stressed in our culture, he particularly encourages people to consider how they might plan activities that renew them spiritually, physically, relationally, and intellectually (you might notice how these domains are reflected in the roles / domains I listed previously).
 Then, every week, he suggests that people identify commitments in their schedule and plan to implement activities that would most advance goals in each role / domain at a time that is likely to be most effective during that week.

 I have tried to follow these suggestions for approximately the past 20 years.
 Typically, I spend about 15-30 minutes every Sunday to look at my upcoming week.

-I note on my calandar commitments already made.
+I note on my calendar commitments already made.
 I think about what I would like to most accomplish in each role / domain during the week.
-Finally, I consider whehn I could implement an activity during the week that would help me to accomplish that objective, at a time that seems most likely to be effective.
+Finally, I consider when I could implement an activity during the week that would help me to accomplish that objective, at a time that seems most likely to be effective.
 For me, this includes almost daily Bible study and prayer, at least 5 opportunities every week to exercise for at least 30 minutes, time every week to do something outside that I love (like going snowshoeing, biking, or taking some photography), regular times to connect individually with my wife and kids, and a time every week to review my family's finances.
 Part of this process, in the initial phases, was to review every week how the previous week went, and to correct planning problems.
 After doing this long enough, I've realized what works and what doesn't work for me, and I have developed certain rhythms to the week that elicit effective habits.
 In many ways, fostering these habits to me week has made all the difference in the world to me.
-As Charles Reade once said, "Sow a thought, and you reap an act; sow an act, and you reap a habit; sow a habit, and you reap a character; sow a character, and you reap a destiny."

 Andy Tix, Ph.D., also often blogs at his site The Quest for a Good Life.
 You can sign up to receive e-mail notifications of new posts at this site.